 THE STRATEGIC DIRECTION OF THE ARMY CADET LEAGUE OF CANADA (ACLC)

-- Financial Viability;
+a) Financial Viability;

-- Organizational Risk Assessment and Management;
+b) Organizational Risk Assessment and Management;

-- League Membership Support & Advocacy.
+d) League Membership Support and Advocacy.

 - Each committee has strived to include members from different areas of Canada, to ensure a balanced approach to maintaining the foundation of work.
 Until the vaccine for COVID has been widely distributed in the population, the League will need to focus on several core activities.
 This would mainly be:

 a) engagement with cadets;

 5. Areas of concern and objectives have remained common throughout.
 COVID-19 has further disrupted some of these efforts; however, social media and virtual meeting rooms have enabled the continued efforts of all volunteers.
 Everyone needs to understand that the League needs to get through this upcoming training year that will then see the conditions expand into cadet recruitment and a full program resumption.